Murder | Degrees

 Murder Defenses In California

-At The Law Offices of Robert Ernenwein, PC., our experienced Los Angeles criminal defense lawyers are skilled at thoroughly reviewing police reports, witness statements and any available forensic and other evidence.
+At Ernenwein & Mathes, LLP, our experienced Los Angeles criminal defense lawyers are skilled at thoroughly reviewing police reports, witness statements and any available forensic and other evidence.
 In murder cases, we use an investigator to interview witnesses.
 Our review of discovery and witness interviews may yield evidence that shows your innocence or diminishes or weakens the prosecution’s case against you.
 Depending on the facts and circumstances of your case, we may use any of the following defenses on your behalf.

 No. 1 — Mistaken Identity Argument